William M. Branham: Childhood

 William M. Branham was born near Burkesville, Kentucky, on April 6, 1909, the son of Charles and Ella Harvey Branham, the oldest of ten children.
 He claimed that at his birth, a "Light come [sic] whirling through the window, about the size of a pillow, and circled around where I was, and went down on the bed".
 Branham told his publicist Gordon Lindsay that he had mystical experiences from an early age; and that at age three he heard a "voice" speaking to him from a tree telling him "he would live near a city called New Albany".
 According to Branham, that year his family moved to Jeffersonville, Indiana.
 Branham also said that when he was seven years old, God told him to avoid smoking and drinking alcoholic beverages.
 Branham stated he never violated the command.

 Branham told his audiences that he grew up in "deep poverty", often not having adequate clothing, and that his family was involved in criminal activities.
 Branham's neighbors reported him as "someone who always seemed a little different", but said he was a dependable youth.
 Branham explained that his tendency towards "mystical experiences and moral purity" caused misunderstandings among his friends, family, and other young people; he was a "black sheep" from an early age.
 Branham called his childhood "a terrible life."

-Branham's father owned a farm near Utica, Indiana and took a job working for O.H.
-Wathen, owner of R.E.
-Wathen Distilleries in nearby Louisville, Kentucky.
+Branham's father owned a farm near Utica, Indiana, and took a job working for O. H. Wathen, owner of R. E. Wathen Distilleries in nearby Louisville, Kentucky.
 Wathen was a supplier for Al Capone's bootlegging operations.
 Branham told his audiences that he was required to help his father with the illegal production and sale of liquor during prohibition.
 In March 1924, Branham's father was arrested for his criminal activities; he was convicted and sentenced to a prison.
 The Indiana Ku Klux Klan claimed responsibility for attacking and shutting down the Jeffersonville liquor producing ring.

 Branham was involved in a firearms incident and was shot in both legs in March 1924, at age 14; he later told his audiences he was involved in a hunting accident.
 Two of his brothers also suffered life-threatening injuries at the same time.
 Branham was rushed to the hospital for treatment.
 His family was unable to pay for his medical bills, but members of the Indiana Ku Klux Klan stepped in to cover the expenses.
 The help of the Klan during his impoverished childhood had a profound impact on Branham throughout his life.
-As late as 1963, Branham continued to speak highly of the them saying, "the Ku Klux Klan, paid the hospital bill for me, Masons.
+As late as 1963, Branham continued to speak highly of them saying, "the Ku Klux Klan, paid the hospital bill for me, Masons.
 I can never forget them.
 See?
-No matter what they do, or what, I still... there is something, and that stays with me..."
+No matter what they do, or what, I still ... there is something, and that stays with me ...".
 Branham would go on to maintain lifelong connections to the KKK.